-NATIONWIDE DIRECT TO YOUR DOOR SHIPPING AVAILABLE - ORDER BEFORE MONDAY 11/25 FOR THANKSGIVING
+NATIONWIDE DIRECT TO YOUR DOOR SHIPPING AVAILABLE - ORDER BEFORE MONDAY 12/16 FOR CHRISTMAS & NYE

-NATIONWIDE DIRECT TO YOUR DOOR SHIPPING AVAILABLE - ORDER BEFORE MONDAY 11/25 FOR THANKSGIVING
+NATIONWIDE DIRECT TO YOUR DOOR SHIPPING AVAILABLE - ORDER BEFORE MONDAY 12/16 FOR CHRISTMAS & NYE

 Alaska produces more than 60% of the nation’s commercial fisheries – a vast array of seafood, including all five species of Pacific Salmon, four species of Crab, Pacific Cod, various types of Groundfish, Shrimp, Herring, Sablefish (Black Cod), Pollock, and Pacific Halibut are all harvested from Alaska.